The Era of AI-Generated Generic Guest Post Pitches Has to Come to an End

 Sir.

-You don’t know my niche.
+You don’t know my niche and audience.

 What you’re really saying is: